 They say the simplest cocktails are the hardest to master.
-This pre-Paleozoic sipper, then, is no exception, consisting of just three vital ingredients each of which adds depth, brightness, complexity and vivacity to this pleasing sipper.
-With proper balance, it’s a showstopper of a drink, the perfect thing to bring out at your next get-together with friends or to impress someone with on a first date.
+This pre-Paleozoic sipper, then, is no exception, consisting of just three vital ingredients.
+Each adds depth, brightness, complexity and vivacity to this pleasing beverage.
+With proper balance, it’s a showstopper of a drink, the perfect cocktail to bring out at your next get-together with friends or to impress someone with on a first date.
 Furthermore, its low-to-no-proof status means you can enjoy this all evening without worrying about a headache the next day.

 The H2O Highball is a finicky drink, however, and messing things up can disturb more than just the flavor profile.
-For instance, when selecting the small batch spring water that serves as the base of the drink, it is critically important to go for one with a strict 2-to-1 hydrogen to oxygen ratio.
+For instance, when selecting the small-batch spring water that serves as the base of the drink, it is crucial to select one with a strict 2-to-1 hydrogen-to-oxygen ratio.
 While ingredients like simple syrup are forgiving with their proportions, changing the water to, say, a 2-to-2 ratio could result in a very different sparkling drink, though one that is useful at disinfecting wounds.
-If you’re in an area where small batch spring water can be hard to find on store shelves, substitutions include bringing a bucketful of water from a local spring or creek, or just pouring water from your tap.
+If you’re in an area where small-batch spring water can be hard to find on store shelves, substitutions include bringing a bucketful of water from a local spring or creek, or just pouring water from your tap.

 Click Play to See This H20 Highball Come Together